-Recipe for homemade savory crepes, with ground meat, carrots, mushroom and cabbage filling.
-These Ukrainian crepes (we call them blinchiki) will become a favorite side dish for parties.
+Recipe for homemade Savory Crepes with Meat Mushroom Veggie Filling.
+Loaded with ground meat, carrots, mushrooms and cabbage, the filling completes the crepes.
+These Ukrainian crepes will become a favorite side dish for parties.

-- Instead of using Lawry’s seasoning, Vegeta may be used.
+- Substitute Lawry’s seasoning for Vegeta.
 If you don’t like either, use your favorite go-to seasoning.

 - Instead of purchasing ground meat, grind fresh pork yourself.
 Fresh ground meat tastes so much better and is much cheaper.

-- This recipe calls for a large frying pan to make the crepes, but if you have a smaller pan, you can still use it, you just have more crepes:)
+- This recipe calls for a large frying pan to make the crepes, but if you have a smaller pan, you can still use it, you will just have more crepes.

 - You can use either a 10″ or 12″ skillet for this recipe.